lsprietog/public_release/README.md

 Diffusion MRI analysis, particularly Intravoxel Incoherent Motion (IVIM) and Diffusion Kurtosis Imaging (DKI), often relies on non-linear least squares fitting.
 While standard, this approach can be computationally expensive and sensitive to noise, especially for parameters like pseudo-diffusion ($D^*$) and perfusion fraction ($f$).

-This project introduces a Machine Learning framework (utilizing Random Forest, Extra Trees, and MLP) to estimate these parameters directly from the signal attenuation curve.
+This project introduces a **Python-based Machine Learning framework** (utilizing Random Forest, Extra Trees, and MLP) to estimate these parameters directly from the signal attenuation curve.
+It serves as a comprehensive toolkit for researchers looking to implement **IVIM Machine Learning** workflows in their **Python** pipelines.

 ### Key Findings